Dynatrace/dynatrace-configuration-as-code-samples/well_architected_framework_validation/README.md

     ``` bash
     monaco deploy manifest.yaml
     ```
-10. Validate if Dynatrace configurations have been applied successfully.
+9. Validate if Dynatrace configurations have been applied successfully.
 You can do this by going to the Dynatrace UI and check the following:
       - *Workflow and SRG configurations are applied successfully
-      - Synthetic Monitors are created successfully
       - Application and detection rules set properly
       - SLO and Log ingestion rules applied correctly